Nathegeek/macro-paladium/README.md

-# macro-paladium
-Macro for the app "Macro Recorder", work with every hammer
+Install "macro recorder"
+Click file and open
+Select "macro pala"
+Go to the mine with any hammer and start the macro 3hours of mining